Find Healthcare Schools

 Private not-for-profit Public vs. Private

 There are 2,299 undergraduates at Benedictine U, of which 1,939 are full-time, and there are 3,779 students altogether.
-For undergraduates at Benedictine U, the average graduation time is 4.3 years.
+It takes the average Benedictine U undergraduate about 4.3 years to complete their degree.

 #6